 As patients continue along their journey, a pharmaceutical brand needs a loyalty strategy in place to get people talking about how its branded treatment helped them.

 This is a tremendously important step in a successful social media strategy.
-Numerous research studies, and Digital Intelligence for example, have shown that peer-to-peer and word-of-mouth recommendations are the most trusted source of information for people in the awareness and product consideration stages – much more so than any other type of recommendation.
+Numerous research studies have shown that peer-to-peer and word-of-mouth recommendations are the most trusted source of information for people in the awareness and product consideration stages – much more so than any other type of recommendation.

 To develop patient loyalty in social media, pharmaceutical brands need to simplify connections and assist patients in social media with experiences that: